PROCEDURES FOR CLAIMING THE CAPITAL CREDIT

 - Login to My Alabama Taxes using your login credentials.

-- Once logged in, navigate to the Pass-through Entity under Accounts and then under the ‘I Want to’ section, click on the ‘Submit a credit claim’.
+- Once logged in, navigate to the Pass-through Entity and under Incentives, click on the ‘Submit a credit claim’ link.

 - Fill in the required fields in the next window: